 Next, we focused our attention on the cerebellum.
 Here, BD493 staining showed few, if any, structures resembling LDs, even in WT PCs (Supplemental Figure 7A).
 To further explore the possibility that Snx14 deletion affects LD biogenesis in PCs, we stimulated LD biogenesis in cerebellar cultures by supplementation with oleic acid (OA).
 As expected, OA induced LD biogenesis in WT PCs (Figure 6B).
-In contrast, the number of LDs detected in Snx14 KO PCs was half the number in WT PCs (Figure 6B), indicating that SNX14 is necessary for LD biogenesis also in PCs.
+In contrast, the number of LDs detected in Snx14-KO PCs was half the number in WT PCs (Figure 6B), indicating that SNX14 is necessary for LD biogenesis in PCs as well.

-To assess for LDs or alternative lipid storage defects in Snx14 KO PCs in tissue, we analyzed cerebellar sections by transmission electron microscopy (TEM) after imidazole-buffered osmium tetroxide staining to highlight LDs (40) (Figure 6C-I).
-An overview of PC integrity in TEM images confirmed that most Snx14 KO PCs are still intact at pre-degenerating ages (2 months) (Figure 6C) while a gradient of degenerating PCs is observed at 6 months of age (Figure 6D and Supplemental Figure 7B).
-Again, TEM studies failed to identify LDs in the cerebellum at pre-degenerating (2 months) or post-degenerating stages (6 months).
-Nonetheless, TEM results revealed that at pre-degenerating ages, Snx14 KO PCs have less and larger telolysosomes, which are lipid rich lysosomal storage organelles (Figure 6E-F and Supplemental Figure 7B).
-Interestingly, this is consistent with larger lysosome compartments we observed in Snx14 KO PCs (Figure 3D) and in SCAR20 patient neural cell lines (16).
-These results suggests that SNX14 may have a specialized function regulating lipid clearance or storage through the lysosomal compartment in PCs.
+To assess for LDs or alternative lipid storage defects in Snx14-KO PCs in tissue, we analyzed cerebellar sections by transmission electron microscopy (TEM) after imidazole-buffered osmium tetroxide staining to highlight LDs (40) (Figure 6, C-H).
+An overview of PC integrity in TEM images confirmed that most Snx14-KO PCs are still intact at predegenerating ages (2 months) (Figure 6C) while a gradient of degenerating PCs is observed at 6 months of age (Figure 6, D and H).
+Again, TEM studies failed to identify LDs in the cerebellum at predegenerating ages, Snx14-KO PCs have less and larger telolysosomes, which are lipid-rich lysosomal storage organelles (Figure 6, E and F, and Supplemental Figure 7B).
+Interestingly, this is consistent with larger lysosome compartments we observed in Snx14-KO PCs (Figure 3D) and in SCAR20 patient neural cell lines (16).
+These results suggest that SNX14 may have a specialized function regulating lipid clearance or storage through the lysosomal compartment in PCs.

-Less, yet enlarged telolysosomes in PCs, and elevated AcCa-s at pre-degenerating Snx14 KO cerebella, suggest that lipid homeostasis defects underlay PC degeneration in SNX14 deficiency (39).
+Fewer yet enlarged telolysosomes in PCs and elevated AcCa-s at predegenerating Snx14-KO cerebella suggest that lipid homeostasis defects underlay PC degeneration in SNX14 deficiency (39).
 Nevertheless, increased AcCa can also be a consequence of mitochondrial damage.
 Therefore, to determine if AcCa accumulation is a consequence of lipid storage defects or caused by mitochondrial damage, we assessed mitochondrial ultrastructure of PCs by TEM.
-Results showed mostly intact mitochondria in pre-degenerating Snx14 KO PCs (Figure 6G and Supplemental Figure 7C), suggesting that AcCa accumulation is the result of lipid storage and clearance defects, not mitochondrial damage.
-Furthermore, at 6 months, ultrastructure analysis also revealed a progressive enlargement of ER as PCs degenerate.
-Damaged mitochondria with enlarged and disorganized cristae were only observed in most degenerated PCs (Figure 6I).
+Results show mostly intact mitochondria in predegenerating Snx14-KO PCs (Figure 6G and Supplemental Figure 7C), suggesting that AcCa accumulation is the result of lipid storage and clearance defects, not mitochondrial damage.
+Furthermore, at 6 months, ultrastructure